Planning Application Process

 Whilst the majority of applications are determined under delegated authority, approximately 10% of applications are determined at committee.
 In some cases those applications heard at Planning Committee may exceed the specified timescales, as meetings are held on a three weekly cycle.

-If your application has not been determined within the specified timescale and you have not been informed of any delays, you have the right to appeal to the Secretary of State for the Environment.
+If your application has not been determined within the specified timescale and you have not been informed of any delays, you have the right to appeal to the Secretary of State.

 Upon making a recommendation an application can take one of two routes to be decided.